Board of Directors

 Outside of her professional life, Jamie is an avid learner and adventurer.
 She enjoys lifting, reading, knitting, hiking Colorado’s scenic trails, traveling internationally, paddleboarding, and caring for her lively menagerie of mammals and plants.
 As a dedicated mom and business owner, Jamie brings a wealth of expertise, compassion, and strategic vision to the Project AnimalAid Board of Directors.

-Meredith Clark: Director
+Meredith Clark: Secretary

 Meredith brings a lifelong love for animals to Project AnimalAid.
 She's seen firsthand the profound impact of compassionate and dedicated service through her work as a dog foster for various rescues and as a volunteer for the Humane Society of Boulder Valley.
 The critical need to protect our environment deeply resonates with Meredith, and she's particularly drawn to how Project AnimalAid's mission thoughtfully addresses both her passion for animal welfare and this vital global imperative.